bgkillas/kalc/README.md

---depth display 2d complex graphs in 3d with imag #'s going up/down on the z axis --surface displays a colored surface(based on z value) for 3d graphing, only supports 1 graph --flat display 2d complex graphs like they are on the 2d number line --small_e use small e notation, like 5e2=5*10^2, instead of capital 'E' for scientific notation. only works with a number before and number or '-' sign after the 'e' otherwise assumes euler number
---scalegraph scales the y part of a 2d graph to the users screen size, setting --windowsize=x,y makes the ratio more accurate
+--depth display 2d complex graphs in 3d with imag #'s going up/down on the z axis --surface displays a colored surface(based on z value) for 3d graphing, only supports 1 graph --flat display 2d complex graphs like they are on the 2d number line --scalegraph scales the y part of a 2d graph to the users screen size, setting --windowsize=x,y makes the ratio more accurate

 - flags can be executed in runtime just without the dashes